brombal/stylix-docs/markdown/custom-props.md

 # Custom style props

-Stylix allows you to create custom style props that you can use to apply reusable styles to any element.
-With this feature, you can extend Stylix's functionality many useful ways.
+With Stylix, you can create custom style props that allow you to apply style "mixins" to any element.

-Stylix is built on a plugin system, and you could add custom props by creating a custom plugin.
-But because this is such a common use-case, Stylix provides `customProps`, a convenience function (a plugin factory, to be specific) that makes it easier to extend Stylix with custom props.

-With the `customProps` function, you can create various kinds of custom props.
-It accepts an object containing new prop names as keys, and their associated style values (depending on the type of custom prop).
-The resulting value is a plugin you can add to your `<StylixProvider>` element's `plugins` array.
+The `customProps` function accepts an object containing new prop names as keys, and their associated style values.
+The resulting value is a **[plugin](/plugin)** you can add to your `<StylixProvider>` element's `plugins` array.

 For example: